5 Agile Values incl. Retrospective Template

 Health Check Retro: The 5 Agile Values

-I think it is now clear which 5 agile values there are and why the 5 agile values are important.
-The fact that the 5 Agile Values are part of the team’s health can also be easily deduced from this. - But how can you regularly check whether the 5 Agile Values are still in harmony? - We asked ourselves exactly this question and developed our own retrospective template based on it:
+I think it is now clear which 5 agile values exist and why the 5 agile values are important.
+The fact that the 5 Agile Values are part of team health can also be easily derived from this. - But how can you regularly check whether the 5 Agile Values are still in harmony? - We asked ourselves exactly this question and developed our own retrospective template based on it:

 Note: This retrospective format asks for agreement with the given Health Check items on a scale.